The Dogbanes are plants with a milky juice in the stems, widely branched at the top, and short 5-lobed bell-shaped flowers in clusters.

 Habitat: The plant grows from rhizomes and can form colonies from the spreading of the rhizomes.
 Being a prairie plant it prefers full sun, loamy soil, mesic to dry conditions.

 Names: It was the Greek writer of the 1st century, Dioscorides, who provided the Greek name “apokynon” from which comes the generic name Apocynum, and means "away from dog" - referencing the plants toxic nature if eaten by dogs, and thus - 'Dogbane'.
-The species name is more obscure.
-Androsaemifolium, is from the Latin 'androsaemum' which was from two original Greek words meaning 'man's blood'.
-The 'folium' means 'leaves of'.
-In total this can be said to be a reference of the leaves resembling those of a plant known as 'Tutsan' (Hypericum androsaemum).
-As to the 'man's blood' part, that plant has a reddish juice but it is also interpreted as the reddish stain you get on your fingers if you crush together the flowers.
+Dioscorides, in naming a plant with red sap, also provided the species name, androsaemifolium.
+It begins with the two original Greek words meaning 'man's blood' and then translated to the Latin becomes 'androsaemum'.
+The 'folium' part of it means 'leaves of'.
+In total this can be said to be a reference to a plant with leaves that would have reddish juice.
+Some also have interpreted it as the reddish stain you get on your fingers if you crush together the flowers.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: A plant with somewhat similar flowers and seed pods, but different growing habit is Prairie Dogbane (Indian Hemp), Apocynum cannabinum, which is taller than Spreading Dogbane.